 30.4 The person selected to arbitrate any matter pursuant to Article 30.5 below shall, at the request of either party, mediate those matters, but in no case shall the time periods in Article 30.5 be exceeded.

 30.5 a) The Employer Bargaining Agency shall submit its final Proposal for Amendment with regard to amendments to the Provincial Collective Agreement with written submissions, to the Arbitrator, with a copy to the Employee Bargaining Agency.
 The Employee Bargaining Agency shall likewise submit its final Proposal for Amendment (if any) to the Provincial Collective Agreement with written submissions to the Employer Bargaining Agency and to the Arbitrator within seven (7) days.
-The Arbitrator shall, at his or her sole discretion, hold hearings or request further clarification from either party, and if satisfied that the terms of the Collective Agreement places the Employer(s) at a competitive disadvantage, the Arbitrator shall choose the Proposal for Amendment to the Collective Agreement, which removes the
+The Arbitrator shall, at their sole discretion, hold hearings or request further clarification from either party, and if satisfied that the terms of the Collective Agreement places the Employer(s) at a competitive disadvantage, the Arbitrator shall choose the Proposal for Amendment to the Collective Agreement, which removes the

 competitive disadvantage.
 Such selection shall be made within fourteen (14) calendar days of the date of the referral by the Employer Bargaining Agency.
-The Arbitrator shall not provide reasons for his or her selection.
+The Arbitrator shall not provide reasons for their selection.

 b) Subject to the terms of this Agreement, the Arbitrator shall have all the powers of an arbitrator pursuant to subs.
 48(12) of the Labour Relations Act, 1995.